fdg-rp/web-landing/content/1.news/0.newsletters/2025-26-Summer-Newsletter.md

 ## **Development Highlights**

-Overthe past few months the server as a whole has had a multitude of changes in the development scene.
+Over the past few months the server as a whole has had a multitude of changes in the development scene.
 I have been unable to list every major update as there have been so many, but I have included all of the biggest and best changes made by our Senior Staff & Development team over the Summer\!

 ### **🏪 Major Business Update \- Vespucci Markets🏪**